 Quick take: One of the standout shorts of the day, My Generation takes viewers on a journey that – like much of the modern world – is so fast-paced and packed with momentary pleasures that we are often left hopelessly grasping for meaning.

-Yet, despite the transience of these images, this is an undeniably spectacular and thoughtful-provoking short.
+Yet, despite the transience of these images, this is an undeniably spectacular and thought-provoking short.
 One that I would take pleasure in watching on a loop to catch every single detail.

 The film’s computer animation style adds an aesthetic superficiality to each image – whether we are travelling through ‘Porn City’ with its phallic arches and floating bodily fluids, or ‘Commercialised Sports City’ with a giant Cristiano Ronaldo statue (I’ll refrain from the obvious joke there).
 While voiceovers from figures such as Adolf Hitler and Bertrand Russell provide a haunting gravitas.